Last Updated on by Mitch Rezman

 Thinking this bird bonded with me.
 I’ve seen her ocassionally.

-Is their anyway to make this work.
+Is there any way to make this work?

 He’s had the BFA for almost a year.

 Don’t know what to do.

 Might be taking her back…I’ve got a Congo African Grey & they did not get along…Please help Desperate in OH